espressomd/espresso/doc/sphinx/lb.rst

     python3 maintainer/walberla_kernels/generate_lb_kernels.py

-The generated source code files will be written to :file:`src/walberla_bridge/src/lattice_boltzmann/generated_kernels/`.
+The script takes optional arguments to control the CPU or GPU architecture, as well as the floating-point precision.
+The generated source code files need to be written to :file:`src/walberla_bridge/src/lattice_boltzmann/generated_kernels/`.
-Edit the :file:`src/walberla_bridge/src/lattice_boltzmann/generated_kernels/CMakeLists.txt`
+These steps can be automated with the convenience shell functions documented in :file:`maintainer/walberla_kernels/Readme.md`.
-file to include the new kernels in the build system.
-Then, adapt :file:`src/walberla_bridge/src/lattice_boltzmann/LBWalberlaImpl.hpp` to use the new LB kernels.
+Edit the :file:`CMakeLists.txt` file in the destination folder to include the new kernels in the build system.
+Then, adapt :file:`src/walberla_bridge/src/lattice_boltzmann/LBWalberlaImpl.hpp`
+to use the new LB kernels.

 ..
 [1]
    https://www.paraview.org/
 ..
 [2]
    http://code.enthought.com/projects/mayavi/